maroda/sounding.com/content/blog/2024/11-01-to-doc-or-not.md

 > *It's better to do the right thing wrong than to do the wrong thing right.*

-In our current context, of is whether documentation 'tis nobler in the mind to [suffer slings and arrows](https://en.wikipedia.org/wiki/To_be,_or_not_to_be) of incorrectness or whether it should give up and simply die in the drought, the right thing is that we document.
+In our current context, of whether documentation 'tis nobler in the mind to [suffer slings and arrows](https://en.wikipedia.org/wiki/To_be,_or_not_to_be) of incorrectness or whether it should give up and simply die in the drought, the right thing is that we document.

 What dreams may come interrupted by the pager in the wake of an incident where the lack of any document at all finally led to you, not even on-call, being woken from the death of sleep?